JGong7/cse15l-lab-reports/lab-report-1-week-2.md

 * I also tried to make a local change to WhereAmI.java and save it to remote server

     ![image](11.png)
-  * I have all the commands I needed stored in a plain text file.
-The process involved making a change to WhereAmI.java(3 keystrokes) and copying and running the commmands(9 keystrokes).
-Although I did not keep it under 10 keystrokes, the whole process was still more pleasant than having to type out all the commands.
+  * The process involved making a change to WhereAmI.java(3 keystrokes) and running the commands(6 keystrokes).
+I used up-arrow key to reuse my previous commands.
+I did keep the keystrokes under 10, and it was a pleasant experience than typing all commands.